looker-open-source/components/src/components/Menu/MenuItem.md

 Use the `active` prop to indicate the selected item(s).

-Note: This property behaves slightly diffently depending on the context of the `MenuGroup` it is contained within.
+Note: This property behaves slightly differently depending on the context of the `MenuGroup` it is contained within.
 If the `MenuGroup` has the `canActivate` prop it will reserve space for the checkmark next to `active` items and any `icon` assignments on the items will be ignored.

 ```js
 <Menu>